 Who are you?

 You are curious, inquisitive about how the human body works and interested in technical solutions for medical problems.
 You are not afraid of technical challenges and miss the technical component in the study programs of Medicine and Biomedical Sciences.
 You have the ambition to contribute to solving biomedical problems and improving healthcare.

 Medical Sciences and Technology is a challenging program with high standards.
-You obtained your pre-university certificate with mathematics B and physics in your subject package.
+You obtained your pre-university certificate with Mathematics B and Physics in your subject package.
+Do you wish to start in 2025-2026?
+Then Chemistry is required too.
 You also have a feeling for technology.
 Before you can apply for this bachelor's program, you first need to complete the study choice check.
-For more information, please consult the Study Choice Check.
+For more information, please consult Study Choice Check.

 Do you want to stay informed about important information about studying at TU/e and upcoming events?
 Then create an account in MyStart@TU/e!